sv-ai-nexus/sv-ai-nexus.github.io/_pages/membership.md

 policymakers, and thought leaders united by a common conviction:
 <span class="emph">AI must advance human flourishing, not diminish it.</span>

-Becoming a Nexus member means joining a vibrant network where
+Becoming an AI Nexus member means joining a vibrant network where
 <span class="emph">bold ideas meet purposeful collaboration</span>.

-# Become a Nexus Member
+# Become an AI Nexus Member

-To become a **Nexus member**, simply:
+To become an **AI Nexus member**, simply:

-1. **Qualify** by attending **any single Nexus event** — whether in person or remotely via our live broadcast.
-This includes Nexus forums, partner co-hosted events (e.g., KIC × Nexus, Consulate General × Nexus), and any event where Nexus participates as a guest organization. **They all count!** <span class="emph">Already a K-PAI member?
+1. **Qualify** by attending **any single AI Nexus event** — whether in person or remotely via our live broadcast.
+This includes AI Nexus forums, partner co-hosted events (e.g., KIC × AI Nexus, Consulate General × AI Nexus), and any event where AI Nexus participates as a guest organization. **They all count!** <span class="emph">Already a K-PAI member?
 You're automatically qualified!</span>
-1. **Join** our <a target="_blank" href="https://invite.kakao.com/tc/WILY3ul3un">Nexus KakaoTalk Team Chat Room</a> and get approved by [Sunghee Yun](https://sungheeyun.github.io){:target="_blank"} — that's it, you're in!
+1. **Join** our <a target="_blank" href="https://invite.kakao.com/tc/WILY3ul3un">AI Nexus KakaoTalk Team Chat Room</a> and get approved by [Sunghee Yun](https://sungheeyun.github.io){:target="_blank"} — that's it, you're in!

 Welcome to an exclusive network of professionals and leaders across AI, technology, investment, policy, and academia.